2024 Nebraska Initiative 437: Aftermath

 In December 2024, after a lawsuit aimed at preventing him from doing so failed, Governor Jim Pillen signed a proclamation bringing the Initiative into the state's law.
-Since then, the initiative has continued to be debated in court, with challengers (along with the Pillen and the Attorney General) arguing that the initiative violates federal law and the Nebraska constitution.
+Since then, the initiative has continued to be debated in court, with challengers (along with Pillen and the Attorney General) arguing that the initiative violates federal law and the Nebraska constitution.

 Following the Initiative's approval by the voters and consistent with its text, the Nebraska legislature sought ways to provide a regulatory structure to support the access to and distribution of medical cannabis.
 There has been debate among lawmakers as to how much the government should regulate or curb access.